Pranav-V-20/JohnTheRipper/README.md

 Installation
 ---
-John the ripper tool is alread avaliable in kali linux
+John the ripper tool is already avaliable in kali linux

 Crack
 ---